Lawrence Barriner II, here.

 My paid work is primarily strategic communications, storytelling, teaching, and facilitation.
 I do these as a staff person, as a consultant, and sometimes both.

 I was born in Atlanta, Georgia, grew up in Tallahassee, Florida, and have lived in Boston since the Fall of 2007 (save two gap years in the middle of undergrad when I almost became a monk).
-I run a consulting practice, a blog, a semi-regular newsletter, a bi-weekly radio show, and a completely irregular podcast.
+I run a consulting practice, a blog, a semi-regular newsletter, a bi-weekly radio show, and a completely irregular enneagram podcast.
+I also run a post-patriarchy time travel project.

 My vision of the world has people living in right relationship with each other, the planet, and all beings (human and non).
 I am a proud gay uncle to the children of several friends and know I’m moving at the right pace when I am baking sourdough at least once a week.